gamesbook/pyprototypr/docs/manual.rst

 This script also shows the use of a `reference`_: a reference is just a name, followed by an "=" sign, and then an instruction.
-You can see that the *mydesign* reference is used further on when specifying the design via the *design* property of the `Deck`_ instruction.
+You can see that the *mydesign* reference is used further on when specifying the design for a `Card`_; this requires a card number (or numbers) followed by the details of what is required for the card - in this case, the text stored in *mydesign*.

-The resulting ``example4.pdf`` file will show a page of small, wihite-bordered, light-blue cards - with the same text appearing on cards one to ten, but different text on card twenty-five.
+The resulting ``example4.pdf`` file will show a page of small, white-bordered, light-blue cards - with the same text appearing on cards one to ten, but different text on card number 25 (twenty-five). **Note** that cards are displayed from the bottom-left upwards;  that is why the first cards appear on the bottom rows and the last card is on the top-right.

 .. raw:: pdf